huozhi/fpoint/README.md

 ## ftap
-> cross-browser click / single touch / hover handler
+Cross-browser click / single touch / hover handler

+unlike **fscrub**, **ftap** is just used to detect finger touch, mouse click and mouse hover. usually we need different experience between hover and touch. since with touch devices we don't have hover options, and **ftap** help you distinguish different input sources, make each interaction type easy to be monitored

 ### Usage